Nomination

 Though it is not mandatory, it is certainly preferable for the nominee in respect of these assets to be the same as the beneficiary mentioned in the Will.
 This will avoid any possible dispute, which may occur if the nominee and legal heir/beneficiary are different individuals/entities and would also simplify the transfer of assets.

 Transmission of the deceased person’s assets to the nominee is much smoother and requires less paperwork – normally nothing more than a death certificate of the deceased, proof of identity of the nominee and an application form.
-If, on the other hand, no nominee is listed, the transmission process can get quite complicated involving various long forms, indemnity bonds and affidavits, which may have to be signed by all legal heirs – both the beneficiary as well as others who have not been bequeathed the asset.
+If, on the other hand, no nominee is listed, the transmission process can get quite complicated involving various long forms, indemnity bonds and affidavits, and other documents which may have to be signed by all legal heirs – both the beneficiary as well as others who have not been bequeathed the asset.

 Amendment in Bank Account Nominations

-The Banking Laws (Amendment) Bill, 2024 which was passed by the Lok Sabha recently proposes significant changes to the nomination rules for bank accounts.
+The Banking Laws (Amendment) Act 2024 which was passed by the Lok Sabha recently proposes significant changes to the nomination rules for bank accounts.
 Before the amendment, savings account & fixed deposit holders could register only one nominee except in case of lockers where joint hirers could nominate up to two nominees.
-The new bill allows up to four nominees and gives greater flexibility in managing and distributing funds among family members or beneficiaries.
+The new Act allows up to four nominees and gives greater flexibility in managing and distributing funds among family members or beneficiaries.

 Account holders can now choose between the following two types of nominations:

 (b) Simultaneous or joint nomination: Under this option, the account holder can decide the distribution of funds among multiple nominees at the same time, with each nominee receiving a specified share.
 If the percentage is not specified, then all nominees will get equal share.
+For example, if the account holder appoints 4 people as nominees, and mandates that they will get 40%, 30%, 20% & 10% respectively, upon his or her demise, they receive their respective shares immediately, without any ambiguity or contesting for their share.